MOUNTAIN COAST AIKIKAI

 CHIEF INSTRUCTOR – Jobe Groot, 6th dan, Shidoin

-Jobe Groot has been actively training in martial arts, yoga, and mind-body practices for over 40 years.
-He started training in Judo and Shorinji Kempo in his teens and discovered Aikido at the age of 20, training at the University of Victoria and at Victoria Aikikai, initially with Gary Mols sensei, a student of S. Yoshioka Shihan of Hawaii and subsequently with F.I.
-Ishiyama sensei, who became Chief Instructor of Victoria Aikikai in 1979.
-Mr. Groot met Y. Kawahara Shihan in 1977 and eventually became a close personal student and served and assistant to Kawahara sensei, for over 7 years.
-Mr. Groot met T.K.
-Chiba Shihan in 1983 and again in 1986, and from the early 1990’s on, trained extensively under the guidance of Chiba sensei.
+Jobe Groot Sensei is the founder and chief instructor of Mountain Coast Aikikai.
+He has been actively training in martial arts, yoga, and mind-body practices for over 40 years.
+Mr. Groot started Aikido in 1977, training both at the University of Victoria and Victoria Aikikai – initially with Gary Mols sensei, a student of S. Yoshioka Shihan of Hawaii and subsequently with F.I.
+Ishiyama sensei, after he became Chief Instructor of Victoria Aikikai in 1979.
+Mr. Groot met Y. Kawahara Shihan at a seminar in Victoria in 1977, and in 1980 moved to Vancouver to continue his academic studies and to train with Kawahara Shihan.
+He eventually became a close personal student of Kawahara Shihan and served as assistant and personal secretary for over 7 years.
+Mr. Groot first encountered T.K.
+Chiba Shihan in 1983 and again in 1986.
+These meetings left a profound impression and from 1989 on, Mr. Groot trained at every opportunity under the guidance of Chiba Shihan.

-Mr. Groot currently holds the Aikido rank of rokudan (6th dan) from the Aikikai Foundation, awarded by T.K.
-Chiba Shihan, as well as the teaching certification of Shidoin (certified instructor) from Birankai North America.
-He also holds dan rank in Ryushin Shouchi Ryu Iaijutsu, awarded by Yahagi Kunikazu Soke, Headmaster of Ryushin Shouchi Ryu.
+Mr. Groot currently holds the Aikido rank of Rokudan (6th dan) and the teaching certification of Shidoin, both awarded by T.K.
+Chiba Shihan, and recognized by the Aikikai Foundation-Aikido World Headquarters and Birankai North America.
+Mr. Groot also holds dan rank in Ryushin Shouchi Ryu Iaijutsu, awarded by Yahagi Kunikazu Soke, Headmaster of Ryushin Shouchi Ryu.

-Mountain Coast Aikikai was founded by Mr. Groot in 1991, and he has served there as Chief Instructor since the dojo opened.
-He has served in various capacities in a number of Aikido organizations in Canada and the United States.
-He is a former member of the Examination Committee of Birankai North America, currently serves as an Associate Member of the Senior Council of Birankai North America, and is a founding director of Birankai Canada (currently serving as Secretary-Treasurer, Chair of the Examination Committee and Birankai Canada liaison to Aikikai Hombu Dojo).
-He is also a co-founder of the Ryushin Shouchi Ryu Canada organization.
+Mr. Groot founded Mountain Coast Aikikai in 1991 and has served as Chief Instructor of the school since it opened.
+He has served in a variety of roles in several Aikido organizations in Canada and the United States – serving as a former member of the Examination Committee of Birankai North America, a current Associate-member of the Birankai North America Senior Council.
+He is a Founding Director and serves as Chair of the Examination Committee of Birankai Canada and liaison to Aikikai Hombu Dojo on behalf of Birankai Canada.
+He is also a co-founder/co-director of Ryushin Shouchi Ryu Canada.